Enkoji Temple’s Breathtaking Views in Kyoto, 2024

-There are several iconic and stunning gardens in Kyoto city that are known for their beauty and cultural significance.
-“Enkoji temple” has one of the best Japanese gardens that change dramatically with each seasons.
-This garden view from the main room is as beautiful as the photo that is designed harmonious, experience throughout the year.
+There are several iconic and breathtaking gardens in the city of Kyoto.
+“Enkoji Temple has one of the best Japanese gardens that changes dramatically with each season.
+This garden view from the main room is as beautiful as the photo, which is harmoniously designed to experience throughout the year.

-Despite of those stunning views, The peak time of each season typically lasts only about a week in any given area.
-If you are planning a trip to Kyoto and aiming to experience the most vibrant view, I highly recommend visiting “Enkoji temple”
+Despite these stunning views, the peak time of each season usually lasts only about a week in any given area.
+If you are planning a trip to Kyoto and want to experience the most vibrant view, I highly recommend visiting “Enkoji Temple”.

-※ Enkoji temple require advance reservations for general visitors during Special fall viewing.
+※ Enkoji Temple require advance reservations for general visitors during the special fall viewing from the first week of November to the first week of December.

 History